“Buracay”, “White Beach: One of the top 10 beaches in the world”

 - Bulabog Beach The opposite beach on to the east side of the island.
 Much quieter specially between October until June.

 Getting to Boracay is quite simple although more time consuming than other destinations and depending from which airport you will be landing to.
+We were fortunate as coming from Manila is super easy.

 The nearest airport is Boracay-Caticlan, located on the south west point of Panay Island.
 Upon landing, you will need to get to the small ferry terminal where you take the boat across the short distance that separates it from the southern point of Boracay’s jetty port of Cagban.
 Once in Boracay you will still need a tricycle ride to your final destination.